uEdition/uEdition/docs/en/user/content.md

 Jupter Book primarily uses MyST or Markedly Structured Text for writing text content, which is an extension of Markdown designed for publishable content.
 A good overview over the core functionality can be found [here](https://myst-parser.readthedocs.io/en/latest/syntax/typography.html).
-Jupyter Book provides a range of extensions built upon the core MySQ structure, which are documented [here](https://jupyterbook.org/en/stable/content/index.html) and which include useful things like glossaries, indices, citations, footnotes, plus elements for structuring the layout of the page and its content.
+Jupyter Book provides a range of extensions built upon the core MyST structure, which are documented [here](https://jupyterbook.org/en/stable/content/index.html) and which include useful things like glossaries, indices, citations, footnotes, plus elements for structuring the layout of the page and its content.

 ## Local server

 While writing it can be helpful to see what the result will look like.
-To simplify this, the μEdition provides a built-in web-server that automatically re-generates the website when you edit the content.
+To simplify this, the μEdition provides a built-in web-server that automatically re-generates your μEdition when you edit the content.
 To start this server, run the following command:

 :::{code-block} console
 $ hatch run serve
 :::

-This will build the μEdition and then make it available at http://localhost:8000.
-When you make changes to the content, the μEdition will automatically re-build the website and automatically reload the view in the browser.
+This will build your μEdition and then make it available at http://localhost:8000.
+When you make changes to the content, the μEdition will automatically re-build your μEdition and automatically reload the view in the browser.